-South Florida PBS, South Florida PBS, Florida’s largest public media company, connects organizations and institutions across our region and preserves South Florida’s history.
-Leading the way in this global society, SOUTH FLORIDA PBS serves diverse communities from Key West to the Sebastian Inlet and from the Atlantic Ocean west to Lake Okeechobee.
-SOUTH FLORIDA PBS is committed to creating and presenting unique arts, education and cultural heritage programming, and serves as a model for telling unique local stories across a wide variety of media platforms.
+South Florida PBS, Florida’s largest public media company, connects organizations and institutions across our region and preserves South Florida’s history.
+Leading the way in this global society, South Florida PBS serves diverse communities from Key West to the Sebastian Inlet and from the Atlantic Ocean west to Lake Okeechobee.
+South Florida PBS is committed to creating and presenting unique arts and education and cultural heritage programming It also serves as a model for telling unique local stories across a wide variety of media platforms.

 Wednesday, February 27 Battleground Everglades: “War on Invasive Species”